Print on Demand

 Print-on-demand is rapidly becoming the norm, and Amazon has set the benchmark with its one-day delivery, revolutionizing consumer buying habits.
 Fanatics, too, has made its mark with one-day service, establishing itself as a formidable competitor.

 The custom apparel decorating market has also embraced on-demand delivery.
 Customers now expect traditional screen printers to offer one-day service, a challenging feat due to the time-consuming setup process.
 Screen printers, typically, are not configured to accommodate such quick turnarounds.

 When it comes to artwork, screen printers often face a major hurdle.
 They frequently receive designs from customers that require significant cleanup, sometimes taking a full day – a delay incompatible with one-day delivery.

 Set up problems

 The press check is the actual design printed out.
 This also has to be tweaked.
-If the colors aren’t exact its back to the mixing table.
-This is why screen printing is a art not a science.
-If it was a science we could all do it.
+Suppose the colors aren’t exact; it’s back to the mixing table.
+This is why screen printing is an art, not a science.
+If it was a science, we could all do it.

 No screens required